Explore the nursing associate degree program at the University of Alaska Anchorage

 patient care in a wide variety of acute care settings.
 Participate in high-fidelity

-and opportunities for nurses in Alaska.
+for nurses in Alaska.

 Nursing scholarships and financial aid